Organisation shall be called 'BRISTOL COUNTY POOL ASSOCIATION' herein

 • If a player is selected for the A side and declines to play then they are made an A team reserve rather than dropping to the B side

 • As a squad member you are fully committing yourself to attending all games, home and away.
 Failure to commit to the season will mean you losing your place in the squad.
-The player must notify the Captain of non-attendance in advance
+The player must notify the Manager of non-attendance in advance

 • The BCPA encourage fair play and want to make every player aware of their status in the Bristol County teams and also to give players the chance to gain promotion to A team status where appropriate.

 • The rankings list will not be the only thing taken into account when the Manager’s pick the team.
 All four Manager’s reserve the right to pick any player and also to drop any player for their respective teams, regardless of averages.
 Some reasons may include bad form over the season or a bad result in the last match, failing to turn up to a previous match regardless of reason and showing lack of commitment.

 • The Manager’s decision is final when picking the team.

 • No Manager will be eligible to play for any other team than the team he/she is Manager of.
 The Manager is not eligible to partake in the mid-season trials as the Manager must be in charge for the whole season.
 Should a Manager be eligible for end of season trials and as a result moves teams, he/she must step down as Manager of his/her previous team.

 • It is a player’s obligation to attend all trials they qualify for.
 Should any player refuse to play in the mid-season trials or end of season trials, the committee will reserve the right to ask that player to leave the team.

 • A total of 33 places will be available for selection in the men’s squad (11 A team players and 22 B team players) and a total of 19 places will be available for selection in the ladies squad.

 • The Men’s B Team Manager and the Ladies Manager will each make two (2) places available for the top scoring Junior players.
 Promotion to the adult team is at the Youth Manager’s discretion.